cjacker/opensource-toolchain-avr/README.md

 **NOTE: the MIT license of this repo means all individual resources made by myself, the content of the tutorial and the example codes is licensed under MIT.
 All third-party opensource projects, upstream source codes and patches to other opensource projects will/should follow their own LICENSE.**

+**NOTE2: ATMEL was aquired by MicroChip in 2016, and MicroChip is not friendly to opensource.
+It may not affect AVR echo-system, but you should know it.**

 AVR is a family of modified Harvard architecture 8-bit RISC microcontrollers, it was developed in the year 1996 by Atmel Corporation and acquired by Microchip Technology in 2016.

 The architecture of AVR was developed by Alf-Egil Bogen and Vegard Wollan.
 AVR derives its name from its developers and stands for Alf-Egil Bogen Vegard Wollan RISC microcontroller, also known as Advanced Virtual RISC.
 The AT90S8515 was the first microcontroller which was based on AVR architecture.